About the MFA Program

 FOREIGN EXCHANGE PROGRAMS

-Several students per year are selected to receive stipends for a period of one semester at the Ecole des Beaux Arts in Paris, Slade School, University College London, The Royal College of Art, London, Glasgow School of Art, Scotland, The Mohr Institute in Groningen, Holland or Hochschule der Kunst, Berlin.
+Several students per year are selected to receive stipends for a period of one semester at the Ecole des Beaux Arts in Paris, Slade School, Glasgow School of Art, Scotland, The Mohr Institute in Groningen, Holland or Hochschule der Kunst, Berlin.
 Students must have passed Mid-Program Review to be eligible to participate.
 Applications are reviewed once a year in the Spring Semester for the following Fall and Spring Semesters.

 Tuition waivers are sometimes available to qualified students.
 The average allocation is approximately $1,000 per semester.
 The amount varies depending on the availability of funds.
 Work Study and Perkins Loans (formerly NDSL) are available according to need for qualified students.
 A CUNY SAF application establishes eligibility for College Work Study, Graduate Tuition Waivers and Perkins Loans.
 Application is made through the Financial Aid Office, Room 241 North, (212) 772-4820.
 Deadlines are normally in November for the Spring semester and April for the Fall semester.
 Students should inquire about the availability of New York State or home-state Tuition Assistance Program (TAP) funds.